jbryois/scRNA_disease/README.md

 # Specificity files

-You can download the gene expression specificity files for the different datasets used [here]().

 By following step [1)](Code_Paper/Code_GWAS/get_GWAS_input.md) on your GWAS, you should then be able to run quickly the MAGMA association [code](Code_Paper/Code_Zeisel/run_MAGMA.md) and the LDSC [code](Code_Paper/LDSC_pipeline/README.md).

 # Steps